dimok8a/internet-shop/README.md

-# internet-shop
+# Internet shot of clothes
-internet shop of clothes
+Simple clothing store template

 # Install
 To install this project you have to write this in your terminal